WuKongIM/WuKongIM/README.md

 - [x] Supports TLS 1.3
 - [x] Development of monitoring system
 - [x] Support for Windows system (For development use only)
-- [ ] Streaming messages, similar to the typing effect of chatgpt
+- [x] Supports streaming messages, similar to the output stream of chatgpt results.
+- [ ] Supports distributed systems

 Quick Start
 ---------------